 A lot of our students get internships in the Washington, DC, area during the summer, working at think tanks or on Capitol Hill or for law offices or political/non-profit groups.
 Some students can even earn academic credit for doing an internship.

 Can you give me a little summary of each of your various departments?
 Who are the teachers in each department and what are their educational backgrounds?

-We have 6 main academic departments here at Christendom in which you may select a major: History, Philosophy, Theology, Political Science and Economics, Classical and Early Christian Studies, and English Language and Literature.
-We also have a Math and Natural Sciences, as well as a Music program in which students may minor.
+We have 7 main academic departments here at Christendom in which you may select a major: History, Philosophy, Theology, Mathematics, Political Science and Economics, Classical and Early Christian Studies, and English Language and Literature.
+We also have a Physics and Music program in which students may minor.

 We have a short summary of the various departments and the names and educational backgrounds of our full-time professor available here and you may also watch some of the short departmental videos on our website under the individual department pages.
 These can give you a pretty good insight into what makes Christendom's approach to the various academic disciplines a little different than other colleges.

 Additionally, you may take a look at the entire faculty line-up here.